SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 you can form the ID to be something like "arxiv:2511.11480v1".

 Note - You might not be able to use the same protocol for every platform, so you might have to come up with a different way to generate IDs for different platforms.

+## Actual Content of Data
+Theres the main content you want from the data source like:

+- Title
+- Abstract
+- Full Text

+You would also want some additional data that accompanies the main content:

+- Authors
+- Date of Publication
+- Categories.
+Category of article, or relevant keywords
+- Word Count
+- Character Count

 ## General Data for Identification